Best Highland Cities In Mexico for Retirement

 Now, although most of your expenses might be about the same in a new city- for example, rent and internet come out to about the same cost in the U.S. vs Mexico- considering most of the cities you might like to live in have a higher cost of living and not to mention you may want a nicer house.

-But one thing that stands out as to how most people can have significant savings in Mexico is to live somewhere that you don’t need to spend the astronomical costs of air conditioning in Mexico.
+However, one thing that stands out as to how most people can have significant savings in Mexico is to live somewhere where you don’t need to spend the astronomical costs of air conditioning.

 Hence, the highlands of Mexico.